You are hereHome ›

 Support Services provide a safety net in times of crisis and a road towards self-sufficiency after the crisis has been resolved.
 Programs connect individuals and families with resources and partner organizations and develop personal relationships through customized and comprehensive service.
 Three Rivers helps people build brighter, stable futures and stronger communities.

 Call 1-800-277-8418 to complete an intake over the phone to address any needs the household may have.
-This intake will be sent to the appropriate Family Advocate who will complete a comprehensive assessment either in person or over the phone.
+This intake will be sent to the appropriate Housing Advocate who will complete a comprehensive assessment either in person or over the phone.
 The household will be asked to provide verifications as required.
 Services available will vary by county and community.

 What is CES?